Bouvron, Loire-Atlantique: Chapel of Saint-Julien

-The chapel of Saint-André
+Chapel of Saint-André

 It is situated in the hamlet Le Châtel, at 1 km in south-east of Bouvron.
 It is dedicated to the first apostle of the Christ, St André, saint patron of the parish.

 Personalities

 René Waldeck-Rousseau stayed numerous years in the familial secondary residence during his years out of politics.

 Charles de Gaulle came to inaugurate the monument of the surrender of the Poche de Saint-Nazaire.
 The 2nd World War didn't finish the on 8 May 1945 in Berlin, but on 11 May 1945 in Bouvron, in a field.